ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 means that it is a form of escaping.
 This also shows in the fact, that it does not remove data that would be dangerous in other contexts, e.g. SQL for databases or `"` for json.
 Also, data treated with `ilUtil::stripSlashes` won't work in an attribute context of html, since `"` is kept.

-The foremost problem that `ilUtil::stripSlashes` currently seams to tackle is that in some locations users want to use html-markup in their input, but the system needs to ensure that the html-markup is protected from XSS.
-We suggest to solve that problem by introducing a proper input field in the UI-framework and maybe use markdown for the requirements that are currently fulfilled via markup.
-On the other hand we propose to introduce a proper output escaping at the various layers that perform output, similar to `ilDB::quote`.
-Finally we propose to introduce datatypes that wrap strings and make their content more explicit, e.g. `HTMLString` for strings that contain HTML-markup or `AlphaNumericString` for strings that contain alphanumeric characters only.
-The new datatypes will be crucial to allow new inputs and escaping to work together, as they will tag the data on the way between input and output and will allow proper decisions on how data needs to be trated when escaping it.
-A very similar problem already emerged in the Mail-Service, where the service  needs to work with raw `string`s without really knowing if they need to be escaped  for HTML or not.
-We thus suggest to phase out the use of `ilUtil::stripSlashes`.
+The foremost problem that `ilUtil::stripSlashes` currently seems to tackle is that in some locations users want to use html-markup in their input, but the system needs to ensure that the html-markup is protected from XSS.

 `ilInitialisation::recusivelyRemoveUnsafeCharacters` is called in the initialisation process of ILIAS to remove HTML-tags and some single characters that are deemed